vecnathewhisperd0/fdroid-website/_posts/2019-09-11-yaml-metadata.md

 It will also make adding new features faster and simplify creating tooling, CI, auditing, metrics, etc.

-Additionally this will make our database more accessible to everyone.
+Additionally, this will make our database more accessible to everyone.
 We hope to see developers, enthusiasts and scientists to come up with interesting third party tools, use-cases or studies.